LyonsLab/PhytoOracle/docs/2_HPC_install.rst

 As before, change the highlighted :code:`<fields>` to preferred settings.

-An example on the UA HPC system using "u1" as the user number and "hpcuser" as the username looks like:
+An example on the UA HPC system, using "u1" as the user number and "hpcuser" as the username, looks like:

 .. code::

    #!/bin/bash
    #PBS -q standard
    #PBS -l select=1:ncpus=28:mem=224gb:np100s=1:os7=True